 What you want to do Trigger character Keyboard shortcut Description Add a link on your page [Ctrl+Shift+K See a list of suggested pages or other locations to link to from your page.
-More Display an image, video, audio file or document on your page !
-Ctrl+Shift+M See a list of suggested images, multimedia files and documents to embed in your page.
-More Add a macro on your page { None See a list of suggestions as you begin typing a macro name.
+More Display an image, video, audio file or document on your page 1 Ctrl+Shift+M See a list of suggested images, multimedia files and documents to embed in your page.
+More Add a macro on your page { or / None See a list of suggestions as you begin typing a macro name.
 More.
 Notify another user by email that you have mentioned them on your page @ None See a list of suggested users to mention.
-More
+More Add an emoji on your page : None See a list of suggested emojis to add to your page More

 - Summary of autocomplete

 - Using autocomplete for links

 - Using autocomplete for images, videos, audio files and documents

 - Using autocomplete for macros

 - Using autocomplete for mentions

+- Using autocomplete for emojis

 - Canceling autocomplete

-- Enabling and disabling autocomplete
+- Enabling and disabling

+- autocompleteIgnoring

-- Ignoring autocomplete
+- autocomplete

 - Links

 - Using Images

 - Macros

 - Keyboard shortcuts

-- Your profile and settings
+- Your profile and

+- settings